InternetMaximalism/mining-message/message0.md

 > Q: What actions will disqualify me from receiving ITX token rewards?

 A: All identifiable withdraw/deposit combinations will be subject to reduction.
 All identifiable withdraw/deposit combinations will be subject to reduction, as will any minings that do not contribute to privacy, i.e., circulation type2.
 We have decided to write more about this in [hackmd](https://hackmd.io/zNLtkMXXSCernbkTf1BTrQ).
 Please take a look.

+Added on 10.10.2024

+1. Many ppl are sending money from "withdraw address" to "deposit address."
+It makes the reward 0.
+Please don't.

+2. Many ppl are customizing the CLI software to make the interval short, but it reduces the reward significantly.
+We strongly recommend use the CLI normaly, bc all distinguishable transactions will be slashed in this system, and the CLI avoids that probelm.

+>Are deposits are randomized by the sleep time and can changing the sleep time be regarded as manipulation?

+A: It's hard to make a regular interval with a sleep condition.
+If restarting the cli makes rushy deposits, there can be a problem in a rewarding process.
+The next version needs that patch.

+>does anyone know more about "randomized interval deposits"?
+I don't know what can be "non"-randomized deposit/withdrawal coz it's controlled by the software and the protocol.

+A: "Non-randomised" means a constant interval like every deposit interval is 1 hour or being too rushy in a short period like <10 min.

+> what we do if we cannot send it back to exchanges after withdrwaing ETH from Intmax? just leave it there or use other privacy protocols?

+A: If sending privacy ETH back to an exchange makes certain distinguishability, 2/3 of your reward will be slashed.
+There are 3 options to avoid it
+1. Using this protocol again not for rewards
+2. Using another protocol
+3. Just waiting for 3 months
+But, anyway, withdrawn ETH is private ETH.
+Why do you want to redeposit it to exchange to ruin it?